-Kevin Byrne is in his third season head men's basketball coach at Ohio Northern University.
+Kevin Byrne is in his fourth season as the head men’s basketball coach at Ohio Northern.

-In his two seasons at ONU, Byrne has guided the Polar Bears to a 29-24 record, a winning percentage of .547.
+In three seasons, Byrne has guided the Polar Bears to a 41-38 record, a winning percentage of .519.

 Byrne came to Ohio Northern after a 4-year stint at Massachusetts Institute of Technology, where he served as their associate head coach, and brings 13 years of coaching experience and three years of experience playing professional basketball to the Polar Bears.

 The Akron, Ohio, native also has coaching stints at Marietta and Carnegie Mellon (Pa.) and played professional basketball for three seasons in Europe.

 "I am very excited and thankful to have this great opportunity," Byrne said.
 "Ohio Northern is one of the top Division III programs in the country and I want to add to that legacy.
 I was in a really good position at MIT, but this was just an outstanding opportunity to be a head coach at a great institution like ONU and stay for a long time.
 I am also very happy to move back home to Ohio.
 I feel like I hit the jackpot."

 During Byrne's stint at MIT, the team set the school record for wins, earned its first NEWMAC championship, and made the first three NCAA Division III Tournament appearances in program history.

 Byrne helped guide MIT to a 29-2 record and trip to the NCAA Division III Tournament Final Four in 2011-12.